fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 <!-- Kun sovellus käynnistyy, suoritetaan komponentin _App_-koodi, joka luo [useState](https://reactjs.org/docs/hooks-reference.html#usestate)-hookin avulla sovellukselle laskurin tilan _counter_.
 Komponentti renderöi laskimen alkuarvon 0 näyttävän komponentin _Display_ sekä kolme _Button_-komponenttia, joille se asettaa laskurin tilaa muuttavat tapahtumankäsittelijät. -->
 When the application starts, the code in _App_ is executed.
 This code uses a [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook to create the application state, setting an initial value of the variable _counter_.
-This component contains the _Display_ component - which displays the counter's value, 0 - and three _Button_ components.
+This component contains the _Display_ component - which displays the counter's value, 0 - and two _Button_ components.
 The buttons all have event handlers, which are used to change the state of the counter.

 <!-- Kun jotain napeista painetaan, suoritetaan vastaava tapahtumankäsittelijä.
 Tapahtumankäsittelijä muuttaa komponentin _App_ tilaa funktion _setCounter_ avulla. **Tilaa muuttavan funktion kutsuminen aiheuttaa komponentin uudelleenrenderöitymisen.**  -->
 When one of the buttons is clicked, the event handler is executed.
 The event handler changes the state of the _App_ component with the _setCounter_ function.